SkipperDan42/EchoChamber/README.txt

     - An Echo is only linked to the original User, NOT the original Shout.
 This allows users to put words into the mouths of others, with absolutely no evidence that they did so.
         THAT IS YOUR RIGHT TO FREE SPEECH!
-    - An Admin may delete ANY Shout.
+    - An Admin may delete ANY Shout or Whisper.
 While censorship is not ideal, what if some LIBS were to get in and spread their SATANIST propaganda?
-    - An Admin may NOT edit the content of a Shout - censorship is a last resort, but sanitization is for SNOWFLAKES.
+    - An Admin may NOT edit the content of a Shout or Whisper - censorship is a last resort, but sanitization is for SNOWFLAKES.
+    - An Admin has access to all User details and can change them, at will, but only with at request obviously, we do predict a lot of older users on this platform...

 DEVELOPMENT DECISIONS:
     - NOTE that while running migrations it may fail due to overflow error.
 This is because